 Steeping or even Boiling Methods.
 That’s right.
 Whether steeping it in a French press or getting adventurous and boiling up some cowboy coffee, getting the grounds right in the water to steep is the best way to get a strong, bold, full-bodied cup of dark roast coffee.

-Blend vs Single Origin
+Blends vs Single Origin Beans

 Single origin beans are a pretty simple concept, and are pretty popular right now, too!
 Simply put, it refers to one kind of bean, grown in one kind of place (a farm, region, country, etc.).